It’s time we taught our kids to play the games we played as kids!

 I decided that this summer holiday, during our time at home, I would try to remember some old school games we played as kids and to teach them to the girls.

-Granted I grew up in Zimbabwe (in a far more peaceful and free time of life with amazing weather) but after a bit of digging and asking around it seems that there are a number of games we played as kids that transcended countries, continents, and lifestyles.
+Granted I grew up in Zimbabwe (in a far more peaceful and free time of life with fantastic weather) but after a bit of digging and asking around it seems that there are several games we played as kids that transcended countries, continents, and lifestyles.
 Games that we ALL played in the late 70s and 80s I’d say, but memorable nonetheless!

 Games We Played As Kids